codewithmichael/geniejs/docs/genie.controller.md

 ## Setup

-As with all Genie helper objects, the `app` and `mod` properties are set via option passing during instantiation by the parent Genie module and will be set to the correct values automatically so long as the Controller is added in one of the following ways:
+As with all Genie helper objects, the `app`, `mod`, and `options` properties are set via option passing during instantiation by the parent Genie module and will be set to the correct values automatically so long as the Controller is added in one of the following ways:

 *   As a property of an extended Genie module
 *   As part of the Genie module's options